adamgligor/adamgligor.github.io/_posts/2016-07-15-Web-apps-using-NancyFx-and-Sqlite.md

 The theme: flash-cards ... it's a learning tool to help you memorize bits of information that can be written onto cards.

-I won't go into details of the implementation, you can check out the [demo](http://nine123.azurewebsites.net/) running in azure and the [code](https://github.com/adam-gligor/nancy-flash) on github.
+I won't go into details of the implementation, check out the [code](https://github.com/adam-gligor/archeology/tree/master/nancy-flash-master/nancy-flash-master) on github.

 ## Tips & things to watch out for